#415: Occlusion In Situ Technique for an Optic Chiasm Arteriovenous Malformation

 -

-Play video #454: Microsurgical Resection of an Intramedullary T2-T3 Thoracic Spinal Cord Cavernous Malformation
+Play video #525: T9-T11 Laminectomy with Left T10 Costotransversectomy for Resection of an Eccentric Intramedullary Spinal Cord Arteriovenous Malformation

-Episode 454 of Seven Series shows the microsurgical resection of an intramedullary T2-T3 thoracic spinal cord cavernous malformation.
+Episode 525 of Seven Series shows a T9-T11 laminectomy with left T10 costotransversectomy for resection of an eccentric intramedullary spinal cord arteriovenous malformation.

 -